Stevenhaque/My-Portfolio/README.md

 # My-Portfolio
-This is my personal portfolio website
+This is my personal portfolio website.
-It is created by using HTML, CSS, Javascript
+It is created by using HTML, CSS, Javascript.